280jayden/MatchMission/README.md

 The application will:

-1. Greet you and launch the 10-question MatchMission survey.
+1. Greet you and launch the 10-question MatchMission quiz.
 2. Send your responses to Gemini to generate a weighted JSON profile.
 3. Query the Every.org API for nonprofits matching your top tags.
 4. Process the candidate results.